Tobacco Bonds Volatile as Investors Chew On ESG Risks

-This bond fund aims to achieve a positive return over 3 years with a volatility of maximum 3% per annum, while respecting risk diversification.
+This bond fund aims to achieve a positive return over 3 years with a volatility of maximum 3% per annum, and seeks to promote environmental and social characteristics while respecting risk diversification.

-The fund invests worldwide mainly in shorter-term investment-grade bonds and similar fixed-interest or floating-rate securities in various currencies of diverse issuers that meet specific sustainability criteria.
+The fund invests worldwide mainly in shorter-term investment-grade bonds and similar fixed-interest or floating-rate securities in various currencies of diverse issuers that promote environmental or social characteristics in their economic activities.
 The fund's average maturity is 3.5 years.
 The fund can use derivative financial instruments for hedging purposes.

 The experienced and diverse investment team takes high-conviction decisions based on rigoros macro-economic, technical and issuer analyses.
 To define the investment universe, the team applies a two-step sustainability screening based on a proprietary scoring model: 1) to exclude issuers active in controversial businesses, like tobacco, alcohol, weapons, or gambling, or intensively using fossil resources, 2) to include only those issuers whose sustainability scores exceed the defined minimum.
 In line with their continuous assessment of market developments, the team flexibly allocates interest-rate and credit risks in the portfolio, striving to benefit throughout the economic cycle.